edinburghlivinglab/dds/pages/assignment_r2.md

+---
+layout: page
+title: "Assignment R1"
+subheadline: "Group Presentation"
+permalink: "/assignment_r1/"
+---
+You can get hold of the source of this file [here]({{ site.baseurl }}/course_docs/report_1_skel.md).

+---

 **General instructions**

 * Assume you are writing your report for someone who did *not* see your Fast Hack presentation.
-* Aim to produce a report of about 4 pages long, plus diagrams and references.
+* Aim to produce a report of about 4 pages long, plus diagrams.
 If you want to write a bit more, that's OK but don't write more than 5 pages.
 * The remainder of this document is a skeleton that serves two functions:
    * It lists and explains the content that you should aim to include in your report.
    * Since it is written in [Markdown syntax](https://daringfireball.net/projects/markdown/syntax), you can use it directly as the starting point for writing your report.